anarinsk/bottomeconomist/about.md

 permalink: /about/
 ---

-An B-rated ecnomist working at NCSOFT Korea.
+A B-rated economist working at NCSOFT Korea.

 ### More Information

-Game theory
+* Game theory
-Microeconomics
+* Microeconomics
-MMORPG economy analysis
+* MMORPG (economic design of game, Real-money trading)

 ### Contact me